 Eventually, every piece of data makes its way to an S3 bucket.

-A simple example of aggregation: calculating the median temperature and humidity every few minutes.
+A simple example of this aggregation is: calculating the median temperature and humidity every few minutes.

 Data Pipeline Layers

-Prospera stores the pipeline’s configuration in an RDS database.
-This enables a central configuration store for a large number of events.
+Prospera stores the pipeline’s configuration in an RDS database, which enables a central configuration store for a large number of events.

-The main reason for choosing modern architecture and relying on AWS Lambda and ECS is because it’s fully managed, reliable, and the cloud provider (AWS) is in charge of making sure that the code is running as it should.
-Another advantage is the scalability – since many files arrive in S3 at the same time, it’s very convenient to use the built-in scale algorithm.
-Lastly, in terms of architecture design, it makes sense to Prospera, since each component is a “barrier” for the data, making sure that it doesn’t go through unless it’s ready to go.
+Prospera chose a modern architecture and AWS Lambda and ECS because the architecture cane be fully managed and reliable.
+The cloud provider (AWS) is in charge of making sure that the code is running as it should.
+Another advantage is scalability.
+Since many files arrive in S3 at the same time, it’s very convenient to use the built-in scale algorithm.
+Lastly, in terms of architecture design, each component is a “barrier” for the data, making sure that it doesn’t go through unless it’s ready to go.

 How Prospera Makes Sure that Their Data is Up to Date